Nematicide Application Protocol

 Growers should always seek advice from a BASIS qualified agronomist prior to the purchase and use of a nematicide.
 Recommendation sheets should be available for each treated field.

 Operators have to be qualified to apply nematicides (NPTC PA(SC), PA4 or PA4G certification) and be members of NRoSO.
-By March 2017 staff applying nematicides must have completed the Industry Stewardship Training module.
+Since March 2017 all staff applying nematicides must have completed the Industry Stewardship Training module.

 Growers should be able to demonstrate that the granule applicator has been calibrated before use.
 It should ideally be inspected and certified annually by NSTS but the interval between certifications must be no more than 2 years.
 Rotors or cassettes must be appropriate for the nematicide.
 When applying nematicide growers should keep records to demonstrate that: